rprtr258/tea/components/list/README.md

 ```

 You can see a working example in our [Kancli][kancli] project built
-explicitly for a tutorial on lists and composite views in Bubble Tea.
+explicitly for a tutorial on lists and composite views in Tea.

 [VIDEO](https://youtu.be/ZA93qgdLUzM)